steaming-hot/steaming-hot/README.md

 Using these data, we developed several algorithmic and machine learning techniques to address feature selection, revenue modeling, and forecasting.

 ## Classification
+We deployed several machine learning algorithms, including K-Nearest Neighbors, Logistic Regression, Support Vector Machines, Decision Trees, Random Forests, and AdaBoost to classify ~8,000 games with ~47 numeric and categorical features based on their popularity.
+See ``./Classification`` for more information and the corresponding Jupyter notebooks.

 ## Regression